Diyckstra/terraform-provider-deyckstra/website/docs/r/key_pair.md

 layout: "aws"
 page_title: "aws_key_pair"
 description: |-
-  Provides a Key Pair resource.
-Currently this supports importing an existing key pair but not creating a new key pair.
+  Manages a Key Pair.
 ---

 # Resource: aws_key_pair

-Provides an EC2 key pair resource.
-A key pair is used to control login access to EC2 instances.
+Manages an EC2 key pair resource.
 Currently, this resource requires an existing user-supplied key pair.
 This key pair's public key will be registered to allow logging-in to EC2 instances.